 It started with... a coffin

-Somewhere in France, during a trip, I saw a group of people in a garden playing a game I didn't know.
-They were pushing a strange disc embedded in a long wooden trough with both hands.
+Somewhere in France, on a trip, I saw a group of people in a garden playing a game I didn't know.
+They were pushing a strange disc with both hands, set in a long wooden trough.
 It was a cheerful group.
-I noticed that everyone was playing together, old and young, women and men.
+Old and young, women and men, all played together.
 I learned that it was an old game called "La Meule."
-The Grindstone.
+A grindstone.

-When I returned, I visited my uncle, a cheerful carpenter from Moravia.
-I told him that I would like him to make me a miniature version of this game from France.
-And I wanted him to make it out of some nice wood: when it no longer worked, at least it would be nice to look at!
+After returning home, I visited my uncle, a cheerful carpenter in Moravia.
+I told him that I wanted him to make me a miniature version of that phenomenon from France.
+And to make it out of some nice wood.
+If it didn't work, at least it should be pretty!

-My uncle, an elderly gentleman, thought for a moment and said: "I once bought a few pieces of mahogany for my own coffin.
-It's been lying here for years." ...
+My uncle, an elderly gentleman, thought for a moment and said: "I once bought a few planks of real mahogany for my coffin.
+They've been lying here for years..."

-And so it happened that our first table Grindstone was made of mahogany.
+And so it happened that our first BROOS table was made of mahogany.
+My uncle's coffin went down the drain!

 Why a sheltered workshop?

-While watching a group of players in France, I noticed that the most skilled among them was a woman with an apparent mental disability.
-With saliva in the corners of her mouth, fully focused and tense, she confidently scored one thirteen after another.
-She beat everyone—the beautiful, the strong, the smart!
+When I watched that group of players in France, I noticed that the most skilled among them was a female player who was clearly mentally disabled.
+With saliva dripping from the corner of her mouth, full of concentration and tension, she confidently scored one thirteen after another.
+She defeated everyone—beautiful, strong, smart!

-It occurred to me that if people with disabilities could play the game so well, they could also make it.
-And so, to everyone's delight, I started working with the HELPSOUL sheltered workshop in Moravia.
-They even had to buy a CNC milling machine and learn how to work with the .dxf format!
+It occurred to me that if disabled people could play the game so well, they could also manufacture it.
+And so, to our mutual satisfaction, I established cooperation with the HELPSOUL sheltered workshop in Moravia.
+They even had to buy a CNC milling plotter and learn how to process the .dxf format!

-Communication with them is sometimes difficult, but the results are always worth it.
+Communication with them is sometimes difficult, but it's always worth it.

 "El Afilador"